LOOSE-LIPS/loose-lips-2.0/src/routes/blog/editors-pick-visualising-sound-pt-i-under-the-skin/index.md

   - imported/editors-pick-visualising-sound-pt-i-under-the-skin/image197.jpeg
 description: >-
-  The connections and inter-play between different artistic mediums is something which has always been a part of LL&#39;s projects &#8211; whether it&#39;s visuals at events, our diverse editorial full of story-telling or showcasing musicians via their visual art in the rebranded &#39;Resonance Series&#39;.
+  The connections and inter-play between different artistic mediums is something which has always been a part of LL;s projects ; whether it;s visuals at events, our diverse editorial full of story-telling or showcasing musicians via their visual art in the rebranded ;Resonance Series;.
 Frederick used his Editors Pick to draw attention to an amazing example [...]Read More...
 published: true
 tags: feature
 featured: false